 BJA will require award recipients to submit performance measure data and performance reports in JustGrants.
 BJA will provide further guidance on the post-award submission process, if the applicant is selected for award.
-A list of performance measure questions for this program can be found here.

 Note on Project Evaluations

 An applicant that proposes to use award funds through this solicitation to conduct project evaluations must follow the guidance in the "Note on Project Evaluations" section in the OJP Grant Application Resource Guide.